nsandman/obli-webextension/README.md

 ## Messenger

 This is the API for communicating with an obli dispatcher.
 It will communicate only with the URL for the dispatcher set in options.
+Furthermore, it will only listen for messages from, or send messages to, dispatcher modules with your project name (or script's name if an orphan).

 ### send()

 ```js
 Messenger.send(string method, object data, (nullable)function callback)
 ```
-Emit event `method` to the obli dispatcher. `cb` can be a function that takes an object, `data`, from a potential response, or it can also take no params.
+Emit event `method` to the obli dispatcher with data `data`. `cb` can be a function that takes an object from a potential response, or it can also take no params.

 ### listen()
 ```js